humandecoded/People-Detector/README.md

 # People-Detector
 High level python script that looks at a folder of video files and tells you which files contain people.
+Note: It is recursive. you can have a folder of video folders as well.

 **Requirements and getting started:**